Scripture Reference: Genesis 1:1 and 2:1-3

-If you turn to the beginning of your Bible the very first book is Genesis.
-The very first verse of the very first book of the Bible talks about the beginning of the world.
+If you turn to the beginning of your Bible,, the first book is Genesis.
+The very first verse of the Bible’s very first book talks about the world’s beginning.

-Before the beginning of our world there was nothing but on the first day of creation God created light.
-Before that there was not even light.
+Before the beginning of our world, there was nothing, but God created light on the first day of creation.
+Before that, there was not even light.

-And then on the third day of creation God caused dry land to rise up out of the water.
-And now, since there was dirt God created all kinds of plants.
+And then, on the third day of creation, God caused dry land to rise up out of the water.
+And now, God created all kinds of plants since there was dirt.
 Now there were all sorts of bushes, trees and vines.
 The world was becoming a beautiful and lush garden.
 It was called “the Garden of Eden”.

-On the 4th day of creation it was time to look up.
-In the day sky God placed the sun.
-In the night sky he placed the moon and the stars.
-For the rest of time everyone would be able to see the beauty of God’s creation.
+On the 4th day of creation, it was time to look up.
+In the day sky, God placed the sun.
+In the night sky, he placed the moon and the stars.
+For the rest of the time, everyone could see the beauty of God’s creation.

-On the fifth day God looked down at the sea and he placed fish and every creature that swims in the water.
+On the fifth day, God looked down at the sea and placed fish and every creature swimming in the water.
 There were all sorts of fish, big fish, little fish and fish of all colours.